teiid/teiid-syndesis/README.md

 The default license is the [Apache Software License (ASL) v2.0][1]

-Where applicable individual modules or javascript libraries will provide other copyright and license information.
+Where applicable individual modules or JavaScript libraries will provide other copyright and license information.

 [1]: view-source:https://www.apache.org/licenses/LICENSE-2.0
 =======